nemborkar/100DaysOfCodeLogs/Round06.md

 ## Log

+### 20210817 Day93
+Used fixtures to write tests for some core methods in the project
+Side note, just learning the [types of errors](https://www.tutorialsteacher.com/python/error-types-in-python) can really up your troubleshooting game

+To be honest, I was kinda losing motivation to finish this challenge.
+But the little break from the routine really helped get me back in the game.
+Now to power through and finish this off.
+Personally, I would really like to finish this challenge so I don't need to tweet about it EVERYDAY.
+Since I'm juggling a full time job and irl commitments, building two or three new things per week is a better approach than just raw daily unfocused time poured into something for just green squares on github.
+Not the best use of resources.
+But glad I took up the 100 days of code challenge and am set to finish it.
+Not recommended to others though.

 ### 20210810 Day92
 Continued working on the little web scraper app
 Tried doing it the oldschool way with regular epxressions